msurdeanu/my-workflows-app/README.md

 ### Groovy command

-Provides ability to run Groovy code at runtime.
+Provides an ability to run Groovy code at runtime.
 As you probably already imagine, this command is very powerful.

 | `@type`  | Inputs                                                                                                                                                                                                                                                                        | Output                             |
 |----------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------|
 | `groovy` | <ul><li><strong>groovy.scriptLines</strong>: Mandatory.
 Represents source code which contains definition of a `groovy.method` (or `run`) method to be executed.</li><li><em>groovy.method</em>: Optional.
 Represents the method name invoked when code is executed.</li></ul> | Return of invoked method or `void` |

-Example of a dummy command:
+Example of a fake command:

 ```json
 {